wy1iu/sphereface/README.md

 ### Update
 - July 20, 2017
   * This repository was built.
-- To be update: pretrained models, some intermediate results and extracted features will be released soon.
+- To be update:
+  * Our pretrained models, some intermediate results and extracted features will be released soon.

 ### Requirements
 1. Requirements for `Matlab`